cdeleeuwe/netlify-plugin-submit-sitemap/README.md

 	# Path to the sitemap URL (optional, default = /sitemap.xml)
 	sitemapPath = "/sitemap.xml"

+	# Time in seconds to not submit the sitemap after successful submission
+	ignorePeriod = 0

 	# Enabled providers to submit sitemap to (optional, default = 'google', 'bing', 'yandex').
 Possible providers are currently only 'google', 'bing', 'yandex'.
 	providers = [
 		"google",